Passwordless Connections Best Practices

 SMS and email as authentication factors

-Even if using email or SMS can be more secure than a weak password, they have known issues:
+Although using email or SMS can be more secure than a weak password, both have known issues:

-Having an email address is not sufficient for user authentication (aliases, forwarding, multiple users in one account are all examples).
+Email address possession is not sufficient for user authentication (aliases, forwarding, multiple users in one account are all examples).
 Email providers vary in their security practices and some do not require any establishment of a user's identity.
 SMTP is a very old protocol, and many providers still route SMTP traffic unencrypted leading to an increased chance of an interception attack.

-- The user lands in the attacker's site, where they are prompted to enter their phone number to authenticate.
+The user lands on the attacker's fake site, where they are prompted to enter their phone number to authenticate.

-- The user enters the phone number, and the attacker enters the same phone number in the legitimate application.
+The user enters their phone number, and the attacker enters the same phone number in the legitimate application.

 To decrease the chances of success for this attack, the user should expect that the SMS clearly identifies the application.
 You should configure the SMS template so it mentions the tenant name and/or the Application Name:

-Your verification code for accessing's Acme @@application.name@@ is @@password@@
+Your verification code for accessing's Acme @@application.name@@ is @@code@@

 Preventing brute force attacks